Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold | Sports-Games

 Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold

 I'm just glad to get out there," she said on the sport's fifth day at the Tokyo Games.
 "Obviously gold is the main focus, but I'm not going to think too far ahead of myself and just enjoy it."
-FOUR WOMEN SECURE MEDALS Elsewhere, Filipina Nesthy Petecio was assured a medal in the featherweight division - a first for a female boxer from the Southeast Asian nation - after winning her quarter-final.
+Also celebrating was Irish featherweight Kurt Walker, who pulled off the day's biggest upset by beating world champion Mirazizbek Mirzakhalilov of Uzbekistan 4-1 in the preliminaries.
+"I really can't explain it, but I worked on it and I knew it was going to happen," the 26-year-old said.

 - Country: